 - Effect of Temperature on Elasticity of Rubber Bands

-Do you have a specific question about a career in Materials Science that isn't answered on this page?
-Post your question on Science Buddies Ask an Expert Forum.
+Do you have a specific question about a career as a Materials Scientist and Engineer that isn't answered on this page?
+Post your question on the Science Buddies Ask an Expert Forum.

 - ASM International: asmcommunity.asminternational.org/portal/site/www